Athosvk/ArtifactVK/README.md

 Right now it's a simple app that's able to load models in a spec-compliant manner (no validation errors), with the use of dedicated transfer queues when available for uploading of persistent buffers (index/vertex buffer).
 Window and swapchain management is handled for you.

+## Building
+As of recent, this project uses CMake.
+To build:
+1. Run `cmake build/` (i.e. prefer to `mkdir build` beforehand.
+In-source build has _not_ been tested).
+2. Run `cmake --build build`.
+3. Run the application

+Note that as a step in the build process, currently the `textures` directory will be linked from the output directory.
+This allows running with the source dir as the working directory _or_ running directly from the output directory.
+> [!IMPORTANT]
+> If it's not possible to create a link, the `textures` directory will be copied to the executable output directory.
+On Windows, this is typical as creating such a link requires administrator privileges.

 ## Usage
 ### Loading Raster Pipelines